SheharaRan/SpotifyApp/SpotifyAppLogin/README.md

-# Spotify Web App
+# Spotify Web App w Login

 ## About

-This app takes in user data (an Artists name) and returns a song and the link to that song.
+This app asks for a username and passord and takes in user data (an Artists name) and returns a song and the link to that song.

 It was created with Node.js, Express, and EJS